Jaqen00/Osteosarcoma/README.md

-# Deep learning models for predicting the survival of patients with osteosarcoma based on a surveillance, epidemiology, and end results analysis
+# Machine Learning-Based Individualized Survival Prediction Model for Prognosis in Osteosarcoma: Data From the SEER Database

 Data preprocessing is handled by R code: [data_preprocessing.R](data_preprocessing.R)